lindale-dev/lindale-dev.github.io/_posts/2020-09-16-regarding the Skatter v2 ETA.md

 ---
 layout: post
-title: Concerning the Skatter v2 estimated release date
+title: Regarding the Skatter v2 estimated release date
 author: Thomas
 excerpt: We explain why we missed the original Skatter 2.0 ETA, what's currently going on, and what our new ETA is.
 comments_url: